 Protein is important for several reasons, but it’s not just because it’s a source of protein for your muscles.
 It’s also because it helps support lean body mass, which positively impacts endurance and athletic endeavors.

-Protein is important because it is the most essential macronutrient for building muscle.
+Protein is important because it is the essential macronutrient for building muscle.
 People often focus on increasing their body’s lean body mass rather than increasing its muscle strength.
 Protein helps promote muscle growth and repair breakdown; it builds lean muscle cells in the body.
 As you age, your body needs more protein to keep itself running properly.

 Protein is a nutrient essential for the growth and repair of tissues, especially muscles, bones, and organs.
 Proteins aid in protein synthesis within the body.
 They promote lean muscle mass, a protective layer of fat surrounding the body’s organs and joints that burns more energy and helps keep you feeling energetic.
 If you consume enough protein, you can make it easier to maintain a strong immune system and healthy muscles.